 - whipped heavy cream for topping, optional

-- caramel sauce for topping, optional.
-Recipe in link below
+- salted caramel sauce for topping, optional, recipe link below

 Pumpkin Pie Spice (makes 1/3 cup or 5 large tbsp)

 - 2 tsp ground nutmeg